pashonic/Cribbage-Stat/README.md

 Run Time:      656.832999945 seconds
 ```

-<p>The above output represents scoring for the Show, scoring comes from picking 4 best cards out of 6 and counting the score for the 4 best cards plus a cut-card </p>
+<p>The above output represents scoring for "The Show" play, scoring comes from picking 4 best cards (that result in highest score) out of the randomly dealt 6 and counting the score for the 4 cards plus a extra cut-card.</p>

-<p>I made a class that represents a set of playing cards which has methods for calucating the cribbage score no matter how many cards there are.</p>
+<p>My approach involved making class that represents a set of playing cards which has methods for calucating the cribbage score no matter how many cards there are.</p>

 Restrictions
 -------